Guide to the Best Metals and Materials for Watches: From Precious Metals to Alloys

 Ceramic

 Ceramic is not a metal.
-It is made by melting and cooling chemicals then milling them into shape.
+It’s made by melting and cooling chemicals then milling them into shape.
 The advantage of ceramic is that it is four times harder than stainless steel and is lightweight.
 Moreover, ceramic can be polished to create a metal-like sheen.
 Also, it’s resistant to ultraviolet rays.
 Therefore the colour won’t fade.
 Finally, like Titanium, ceramic is hypoallergenic.
 However, it is brittle and can chip if it sustains an impact.
 Ceramic is used to give watches a contemporary feel.
 View Ceramic Watches here.

 PVD